Home Appraisal Checklist: A Guide for Sellers

 3. Secure pets

 Depending on your property’s condition and size, the appraisal process can be a quick 15-minute visit or a two- to three-hour examination.
-To ensure that any pets aren’t in the way — and don’t inadvertently get loose — secure your pets in a kennel in a room, or take them out for a playdate or a puppaccino.
+To ensure that any pets aren’t in the way — and don’t inadvertently get loose — secure them in a kennel, in a room, or take them out for a playdate or a puppaccino.

 4. Avoid discussing your need for the appraisal to come in at a certain amount